webxdc/website/src-docs/spec/sendRealtimeData.md

 - **ephemeral**: any sent data will only be received by the currently connected chat peers but not by peers joining later.
-  There is no guarantee anyone is receiving the sent data because for example there might be no currently listening peers or there is no network at all.
+  There is no guarantee anyone is receiving the sent data because there might be no currently listening peers, or network connections broke.

 ## Example